| Pre-Fire Engineering /

-Geographic Information System
+Engineering / Geographic Information System

-The San Luis Obispo Unit is dedicated to
+The San Luis Obispo Unit is

-cooperation and funding provided CAL FIRE and the
+Through cooperation and funding provided CAL FIRE

-needs to be done long before a fire starts,
+on what needs to be done long before a fire starts,

-Pre-Fire Management actions can reduce property
+Pre-Fire Management

-losses, fire fighting costs, increase firefighter safety,
+actions can reduce property losses, fire fighting costs,

-and contribute to ecosystem health.
+increase firefighter safety, and contribute to ecosystem

-Pre-fire activities such as clearing a
+Pre-fire activities such as clearing a defensible space,

-defensible space, putting in and maintaining fire safe
+putting in and maintaining fire safe landscaping,

-landscaping, utilizing prescribed fire, creating fuel
+utilizing prescribed fire, creating fuel breaks, and

-breaks, and practicing forest management are
+practicing forest management are proven methods of

-proven methods of reducing wildfire destruction.
+reducing wildfire destruction.

 By